 High Performance Computing (HPC) has proven to be critical for simulation tools like ANSYS thanks to its ability to help engineers perform a wider range of analyses faster than ever before.

-Join Nimbix CTO & VP of Software Engineering, Leo Reiter and PADT Lead Application Engineer, Manoj Mahendran, for a discussion on the benefits of leveraging HPC and Cloud Computing for simulation, along with a look at how PADT has deployed ANSYS on the Nimbix platform.
+Join Nimbix Application & Sales Engineer Adil Noor, and PADT's Lead Application Engineer, Manoj Mahendran, for a discussion on the benefits of leveraging HPC and Cloud Computing for simulation, along with a look at how PADT has deployed ANSYS on the Nimbix platform.

 The Stratasys J750 3D printer delivers unavailed aesthetic performance including true, full-color capability with the texture mapping and color gradients.
 Create prototypes that look, feel and operate like finished products, without the need for painting or assembly, thanks to the Stratasys J750's wide range of material properties.